scottyhardy/docker-wine/README.md

     --volume="/tmp/.X11-unix:/tmp/.X11-unix:ro" \
     scottyhardy/docker-wine
 ```
-First off, this will mean all data is stored in your container.
-That's fine if
-you're trying to achieve total abstraction from the host machine but not great
-if you're looking to make your containers ephemeral.
-Also, since Docker containers run as root by default it means running the above
+Since Docker containers run as root by default it means running the above
 code will likely result in a bunch of errors as soon as you try to run anything
 that tries to display graphics, unless you modify xhost permissions:
 ```